-The LEA must identify three high-poverty schools.
+^{} The LEA must identify three high-poverty schools.

 26. Which funding sources must an LEA include when determining its per-pupil funding for the purposes of maintaining fiscal equity?
+(Updated August 6, 2021)

-When determining whether it maintained fiscal equity, an LEA includes all sources of State and local funds the LEA has available for current expenditures for free public education.
+When determining whether it maintained fiscal equity, an LEA generally includes all sources of State and local funds the LEA has available for current expenditures for free public education.
 (See section 8101(12) of the ESEA.)
 Current expenditures do not include dedicated funds for capital outlays and debt service.
 Moreover, local fiscal maintenance of equity considers the use of local and State funding sources only.
 Therefore, an LEA may not include Federal funds or support from private donors, such as charitable contributions that corporations or individuals make to elementary and secondary education.

 The LEA must use consistent funding sources from year to year and document its sources of data.
+As a result, if an LEA can document a one-time disbursement for a specific purpose (e.g., a revenue surplus that was distributed only for one year), then those funds may be excluded from MOEquity calculations.
 These data should be consistent with sources of State and local funding that an LEA uses to report for the purposes of per-pupil expenditures in section 1111(h)(1)(C)(x) of the ESEA.